Matt Dunigan: Hamilton Tiger-Cats

 In May 1996, Dunigan signed a two-year contract worth more than $1 million with the Hamilton Tiger-Cats.
 Hamilton started 4–1, including Dunigan's 100th win as a starting quarterback in the team's fifth game against BC.
 In the sixth game of the season, Hamilton was hosting BC, and Dunigan left the game with injury.
 In the first quarter, he endured hits from Reggie Carthon and Shelton Quarles, and was forced from the game with a concussion.
-This was the last time Dunigan would play in the CFL.
+Dunigan missed the rest of the season due to injury.

 Retirement

 Dunigan officially announced his retirement on February 18, 1997.
 His retirement was prompted by chronic head injuries.

 Upon retirement, Dunigan was the only quarterback to lead four different teams to the Grey Cup game (Edmonton, BC, Toronto, Winnipeg).
 He also finished second to Ron Lancaster in the following all-time regular season passing categories: